devhid/tnnl/project-specifications.md

 * The encrypted command will be stored in the `Resource Data` section of the DNS response.

 ### C&C Server
-* [Maybe talk about using a cloud provider like AWS and possible limitations]
+* We were thinking of using a cloud provider like AWS for our C&C server.
-    * Bringing instance offline will change IP so that's a big nono for AWS
+  * AWS usually changes the IP of a server every time it is turned off and on so we will be using Elastic IPs to ensure we can perform DNS Tunneling.
 * To make our covert channel more inconspicuous, the server will be assigned a domain name that is similar to a legitimate service provided online, such as OS updates, ad servers, or services that require constant updates like weather, stocks, news, etc.

 #### Server Payload